-Who: The nations involved were
+The nations involved were Canada and Germany.

-- Canada Corps was ordered to attack Lens.
+- Canadian Corps was ordered to attack Lens.
 General Arthur Currie, however, convinced his superiors that an attack on Hill 70, north of the city, would be of more value strategically because occupying the higher ground would force the Germans to counterattack.

 - The Corps achieved most of its goals and would fight off 21 German counterattacks over the course of four days.